winter 2022 - 2023

 PROJECT DEFINITION

-CREATING A SCOPE OF DESIGN
+CREATING A SCOPE

 A map is an immensely complex tool; entire companies exist for the exclusive purpose of mapping!
 For the sake of keeping a neat scope for this project, I worked closely with product to create boundaries and aim to achieving the following goals: